shawon100/RUET-ChatBot/README.md

 # Install
 ```
-Import chat.sql From Database Folder in your database<br><br>
+Import chat.sql From Database Folder in your database
-Run Your Server<br>
+Run Your Server
-Type localhost/charbot/chatbot.php on your Browser
+Type localhost/chatbot/chatbot.php on your Browser
 ```